iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.1/report.md

 > App should work as a REAL emergency service!
 No wifi or data usage!
 With today's technology & the dangerous times we r living in as well as facing especially with riots & illness!
 This app is put on by OUR GOVERNMENT!!
 IT SHOULD WORK FLAWLESSLY!!
 I think y'all r paid enough to PROTECT US!
 YOU SHOULD DO YOUR JOB!!!
 So sick n tired of the buck being passed & the excuses!
 YOU WANTED UR JOB SO DO IT!
 OR FIND ANOTHER!<br> :date: __2020-07-17 17:56:20__

 > DENIED all my RIGHTS<br> :date: __2020-07-14 08:31:08__

-> I would look them up and see what they are really about.
-We need less government in our life and lower We are Tax Enough Already.<br> :date: __2020-07-07 14:51:55__